zardam/circuitpython/docs/programming_guide/02_analog_io.rst

 - The short leg (cathode) of the LED connects to one end of the resistor.
 - The other end of the resistor connects to the ground or GND pin of the board.
 - The long leg (anode) of the LED connects to a the digital to analog converter output of your board.
 You might need to check your board's documentation to find this pin.
-On the Metro M0 Express and Circuit Playground Express looks for the A0 pin with a squiggly line next to it (the squiggle indicates this pin is a DAC output).
+On the Metro M0 Express and Circuit Playground Express look for the A0 pin with a squiggly line next to it (the squiggle indicates this pin is a DAC output).

 Now at the REPL import the :py:mod:`analogio` and :py:mod:`board` module to create an instance of the :py:class:`analogio.AnalogOut` class: